-Child and Family Protection: our attorneys handle all court proceedings involving allegations of abuse or neglect in a child's home, provide advice regarding children's educational rights, and review the policies and procedures that guide County social workers.
+Child and Family Protection: our attorneys handle all court proceedings involving allegations of abuse or neglect, provide advice regarding children’s educational rights, and review the policies and procedures that guide County social workers.

-Civil and Code Enforcement: our attorneys work to protect the health, safety, and wellbeing of County residents by enforcing the County Ordinance Code, as well as state law in some instances.
+Civil and Code Enforcement: our attorneys work to protect the health, safety, and wellbeing of County residents by enforcing the County Ordinance Code, as well as state law.
 Attorneys advise County departments on potential enforcement actions, coordinate investigations, and civilly prosecute responsible parties through trial and appeal.

 Health and Hospitals: our attorneys work on legal issues arising out of the operation of the County’s three hospitals and other departments in the County health care system.
 Subject areas include medical records and confidentiality, consent to treatment, public health, mental health, health care for minors, managed care, emergency medical services, and clinical research.

-Labor and Employment: our attorneys provide advice on aspects of day-to-day labor and employment matters, including employee discipline, interpretation of labor agreements, and compliance with state and federal laws.
-They also represent the County before the County's Personnel Board and regarding union grievances before labor arbitrators.
+Labor and Employment: our attorneys provide advice on all labor and employment matters, including employee discipline, interpretation of labor agreements, and compliance with state and federal laws.
+They also represent the County before the County’s Personnel Board and regarding union grievances before labor arbitrators.

 Public Safety and Justice: our attorneys provide legal advice to the County departments and agencies that make up the County’s criminal justice and emergency response system.
 Attorneys work on legal issues related to law enforcement, criminal adjudication, juvenile justice, jail operations, reentry services, disaster preparedness and response, and related services.

-Social Justice and Impact Litigation: our attorneys conduct affirmative litigation, draft new legislation, and develop innovative new policies and programs to advance the County's goal of securing economic and social justice for all its residents.
+Social Justice and Impact Litigation: our attorneys litigate affirmative high-impact consumer protection and social justice-oriented cases, draft new legislation, and develop innovative new policies and programs to advance the County’s goal of securing economic and social justice for all its residents.
 The team also works to advance local, state, and national public policy reform through progressive local government action.